yuxuth/UCSC_trackHub_generator/README.md

 # UCSC_trackHub_generator
-script that parses a local directory structure and maps this to a UCSC trackDB.txt config
+script that parses a local directory structure and maps this to a UCSC trackDb.txt config

 Author: Steffen Heyne, MPI-IE Freiburg, Germany